BadrBelhiti/COVID-19_Tracker/README.md

 ## The Potential of RIST
 With the data RIST makes available, API's can be developed to build maps of local cases and local epicenters.
-This will promote public awareness, emphasize quarantine, and allow data-driven screening.
+This will promote public awareness, emphasize quarantine, and allow for data-driven screening.

 ## Data Safety and Privacy
 Although RIST continiously tracks your smartphone's location data, your "track" is stored locally on your device until you